quadro40k/quadrobot/README.md

 - help - returns the list of all commands bot responds to or, when used with command name as an argument, help text for specific command.
 - ping - pings the bot, causes it to reply to the message author (purely for diagnostics, as a quick check the bot is alive).
 - reload - clears cache and reloads a command from source file.
 Allows to update commands without restarting the bot.
+- rescan - similar to reload but instead of reloading one existing command, rescans commands folder and adds all and any new commands.
 - time - returns UTC time if used with no arguments, takes timezone name as an argument and returns local time then.

 ### CATS Commands